Underage Gambling and Associated Problems

 A Quick Glance at the Gambling Industry

-As per the latest report by Forbes, gambling in the UK has seen a steady rise among women.
+As per the latest report by Forbes, gambling in Canada has seen a steady rise among women.
 This has given a solid boost to the total number of people that place their bets online.
 However, some other surveys reveal other interesting aspects.

 The Number of Gamblers